 Brown + RISD

-Please note that Brown|RISD Dual Degree students and those enrolled in the Master of Arts in Design Engineering graduate program do not elect courses at either institution via cross-registration.
+Brown|RISD Dual Degree and Master of Arts in Design Engineering students do not elect courses at either institution via cross-registration.

 Shared resources and opportunities

 Students with a RISD or Brown ID can access opportunities on both campuses.
 In addition to taking courses at Brown, RISD students enjoy use of Brown's libraries and athletic facilities—including a pool, an ice skating rink, gyms, tracks and courts.